Donor Egg/Embryo Recipient

 From here on out, the procedure is just like that of in vitro fertilization (IVF).
 Your partner’s sperm or a donor’s sperm will be combined with your donor’s eggs in a dish in a laboratory on the day of the egg retrieval.
 After an egg is fertilized it is called an embryo.
 Our embryologists will keep you updated on your embryo development.
 Our doctor will insert one embryo into your uterus through your cervix using a small, flexible catheter.
 Many experts say patients should consider the transfer of a single embryo to avoid the risk of twins or triplets.
 Extra embryos, if there are any, may be frozen for your future use.
 If the treatment succeeds, the embryo will implant in your uterine wall and continue to grow into a baby.
 In some cases, the doctor may allow a transfer of more than one embryo based on individual circumstances.
 If more than one embryo is transferred using donor egg, about 40 percent of the pregnancies include a multiple gestation.

 How soon do you find out if you’re pregnant?

 You’ll be able to take a pregnancy test about two weeks after the embryo(s) is placed in your uterus.
 The pregnancy test is done with a blood draw and the results show how much of the pregnancy hormone, hCG, is in your bloodstream.
 It is very important that you do not stop your medication until instructed by the provider.
 The hormones that you are taking will help maintain a pregnancy at this point, make sure you have refills!

 Contact Carolinas Fertility Institute

-At Carolinas Fertility Institute, we are dedicated to providing state-of-the-art technologies that maximize the fertility options available to our patients, including the use of donor eggs.
+At the Carolinas Fertility Institute, we provide state-of-the-art technologies that maximize the fertility options available to our patients, including the use of donor eggs and donor embryos.
 For more information or to schedule an appointment, call (336) 448-9100 (Triad) or (980) 256-2233 (Charlotte).